DandroidIT/NVS/README.md

 - Support only onvif protocol

-- Eebsocket for video and command
+- Websocket for video and command

 - Recording H24